-The rainy season has started here in Cambodia once again, so I thought I’d write a little bit about why you should visit Koh Rong and Koh Rong Samloem during this less popular time period (usually middle of May to early November).
+The rainy season has just ended here in Cambodia, so we thought we’d write a little bit about why you should visit Koh Rong and Koh Rong Samloem during this less popular time period (usually middle of May to early November).

 1) Swimming Under Tropical Showers